2.0

 3. We provide a Web-based interface for querying the inference engine.

 Each doctype or schema (depending on the CMS of your choice) will have a more or less direct correspondence with our ontologies (i.e. one schema or doctype maps with one ontology).
-The sum of all the content of a particular schema makes up a knowledge-domain which when transformed into a semantic language like (RDF or more specifically OWL) and combined with the domain inference rules and the query structures (for the particular schema) constitute our knowledge database.
+The sum of all the content of a particular schema makes up a knowledge-domain which when transformed into a semantic model like (RDF or more specifically OWL) and combined with the domain inference rules and the query structures (for the particular schema) constitute our knowledge database.
 The choice of CMS is not relevant as long as you can query its contents while being able to define schemas.
 What is important is the need for an API to access the ontology.
 Luckily projects like JENA fills this void perfectly providing both an RDF and an OWL API for Java.

 In addition, we may want an agent to add or complete our knowledge base using available Web Services (WS).
 I’ll assume you’re familiarized with WS so I won’t go into details.